 Additional Service Opportunities

 Each month GSA participates in a new organized community service event in Charleston.
-This year we have participated in the Miracle League in West Ashley; the Charleston Miracle League provides fun experiences for kids with mental and physical challenges through a community supported baseball league.
-We also plan to participate in Habitat for Humanity, Pet Helpers, and local food banks.
+In the past we have participated in the Miracle League in West Ashley, Habitat for Humanity, STEM education science fairs, and a Red Cross blood drive.
 All of these events are a great opportunity to give back to the Charleston community.

 The Graduate Students Reaching Out With Science (GROWS) program is a student ran initiative where students of the College of Graduate Studies present learning modules to Charleston County Area Schools that focus on the following areas: Heart Health, Brain Health, Bacteriology, Immunology, Genetics, Cancer, and Nutrition.
 This wonderful program teaches Charleston County students basic biological principles behind an medical concern through an interactive presentation and introduces the possibility of graduate school and science as a potential career path.
 For more information about bringing GROWS to your program, please check out our brochure, and email us at firstname.lastname@example.org to set up a GROWS lesson in your classroom!